nextflow-io/nextflow/docs/singularity.rst

 Singularity & Docker Hub
 ========================

-Nextflow is able to transparently pull remote container images stored in the `Singularity-Hub <https://singularity-hub.org/>`_ or any Docker compatible registry.
+Nextflow is able to transparently pull remote container images stored in the `Singularity-Hub <https://singularity-hub.org/>`_, `Singularity Libary <https://cloud.sylabs.io/library/>`_, or any Docker compatible registry.

 .. note:: This feature requires you have installed Singularity 2.3.x or higher